Economic and Political Overview

 Economic Indicators

-The unemployment rate in Guatemala reached an estimated 4% in 2022, nearly double the rate of 2019, mainly due to the impacts of the pandemic - particularly in the construction sector, services, and transport.
-In addition, the country's informal sector grew 60% according to Guatemala's Labor and Social Security Minister.
+According to the latest data available by the World Bank, the unemployment rate in Guatemala reached an estimated 3% in 2022.
+However, the country's informal sector grew 60% according to Guatemala's Labor and Social Security Minister.
 Furthermore, more than half of the population live below the poverty line.
-The country also has one of the highest rates of malnutrition in the world, one quarter of its adults are illiterate, there is a high level of income inequality, and there is a high rate of organised crime and drug trafficking related violence.
+The country also has one of the highest rates of malnutrition in the world, one quarter of its adults are illiterate, there is a high level of income inequality, and there is a high rate of organised crime and drug trafficking-related violence.

 Source: IMF – World Economic Outlook Database , Latest available data